Steelers struggle without Antonio Brown, Le’Veon Bell

 FOXBOROUGH, Mass.
 (AP) — The post-Antonio Brown era is off to a bad start for the Pittsburgh Steelers.

+This time, unlike last season when he publicly criticized Brown’s performance after a Week 12 loss at Denver, the Steelers quarterback shouldered the blame.

+“I wasn’t good enough,” Roethlisberger said.
+“Wasn’t giving guys the balls where they needed to catch ’em.
+Putting them in front (of them), behind, things like that.
+I wasn’t good enough.”

-Pittsburgh’s only points came on Chris Boswell’s 19-yard field goal with 10:17 left in the third quarter.
+Pittsburgh’s only points came on Chris Boswell’s 19-yard field goal early in the second half.
+Roethlisberger had 161 passing yards through three quarters before dressing up his stats in the fourth, and the Steelers went just 3 for 12 on third down conversions.

+“We’ve just got to make more plays for No. 7 (Roethlisberger),” new Steelers receiver Donte Moncrief said.
+“It starts with the whole receiver’s room, everybody on offense.
+We’ve got to be better.”

 The disgruntled Brown was traded to Oakland last March and signed a three-year extension with the Raiders.
 He requested and was granted his release by Oakland on Saturday after a tumultuous offseason and training camp.